SougataMukherjee/DSA-and-Algo/tree.md

 ### Heap Tree:

 A Heap is a complete binary tree(in arrays in between elements there should not be any gap) data structure that satisfies the heap property: for every node, the value of its children is greater than or equal to its own value.
-Heaps are usually used to implement priority queues
+Heaps are usually used to implement priority queues<br>
 ![Heap tree](./img/heap-1.png) <br>
 Note: The heap tree is a special balanced binary tree data structure where the root node is compared with its children and arrange accordingly.
 Note: Node always added from the left